-All full-time students – new, transfer, resident, and commuter – are required to complete a Health History Report and to include an immunization record.
-These forms must be returned to Health Services by January 12, 2015.
-If forms are not postmarked by January 12, students will be subject to a late fee of $100.
+All full-time (first year and transfer) students are required to complete the following forms on the Lake Forest Student Health Patient Portal: medical history, immunization history, TB questionnaire and Consent to Treat (if under the age of 18 prior to the start of semester).
+Asigned/stamped copy of your immunization records must be uploaded into the portal for dates to be verified.
+It is important that you complete all necessary forms with proof into the Lake Forest Student Health Portal by July 15, 2020.
+If forms are not submitted by July 15, students may be subject to a late fee of $100.
 Students not in compliance with the immunization requirements during their first term of attendance are restricted from registering for subsequent terms until compliance is obtained.

 Emotional and physical needs of the students are met in a way that is both corrective and educational.
 Persons significant to the student, as well as cultural and economic factors, are recognized as affecting healthcare needs.
 Whenever possible, teaching-learning principles are used to assist the student in providing the highest level of self-care.

-Health Services are provided to all full-time and part-time students.
-To obtain a full list of services please click here.
+Health Services are provided to all full-time and part-time undergraduate students.
+To schedule an appointment please email healthandwellness@lakeforestedu.

 A Nurse Practitioner (NP) is an advanced practice nurse with graduate level training who provides healthcare services similar to those traditionally performed by a doctor.
 NP’s diagnose and treat health problems and focus on health promotion, disease prevention, health education and counseling.
 They help patients make wise health and lifestyle choices.